fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/formative-assessment.md

 **The deadline for formative assessment is: 10am, Monday 30 March**

-Ensure your assigments for prior weeks are complete and published to your blog Come prepared to present your work to the class
+Ensure your assigments for prior weeks are complete and published to your blog.
+Come prepared to present your work to the class

 Make an initial plan for a project you'd like to work on, that you can share with the class: